Scroll to content

 Social and emotional aspects of learning (SEAL) is a comprehensive, whole-school approach to promoting the social and emotional skills that underpin effective learning, positive behaviour, regular attendance, staff effectiveness and the emotional health and well-being of all who learn and work in schools.

-SEAL Topic: Relationships
+SEAL Topic: Changes

 Key Learning Areas for Children: